AdafroLabs/Intro-to-Linux-Server-Admin/README.md

 ---
 ### What is a server?
-A server stores, sends, and receives data.
-In essence, it "serves" something else and exists to provide services.
+A server sends, receives, and stores data.
+Fundamentally, it "serves" something else and is there to offer services.

 ### Types of Servers